kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 To unwrap the phase and to map back to the correct values, SEPIA provides several algorithms to do the job and this is what we are going to do in the next exercise.

-You can close all the FSLView windows before proceeding to the next exercise.
+You can close all the FSLView window(s) now.

 Proceed to :ref:`fmritoolkit2019-exercise2`.